 Wake-up events can be triggered by a device such as the external modem ringing when the system is in SoftOff state.
+Note that external modem ring-on can only be used with an ATX 2.01 (or above) compliant power supply.

-1-6 Wake-On-LAN (WOL)
+Wake-On-LAN (WOL)

-Wake-on-LAN is defined as the ability of a management application to remotely power up a computer which is powered off.
-Remote PC setup, updates, and asset tracking can occur after hours and on weekends so daily LAN traffic is kept to a minimum and users are not interrupted.
+Wake-on-LAN is defined as the ability of a management application to remotely power up a computer that is powered off.
+Remote PC setup, updates and asset tracking can occur after hours and on weekends so daily LAN traffic is kept to a minimum and users are not interrupted.

-The motherboards have a 3-pin header (WOL) used to connect to the 3-pin header on the Network Interface Card (NIC) which has WOL capability.
-Note that Wake-On-Lan can only be used with an ATX power connector on-board.
+The motherboards have a 3-pin header (WOL) used to connect to the 3-pin header on a Network Interface Card (NIC) that has WOL capability.
+Note that Wake-On-Lan can only be used with an ATX 2.01 (or above) compliant power supply.

-1-7 Power Supply
+1-7 Power Supply Requirements

 As with all computer products, a stable power source is necessary for proper and reliable operation.
-It is even more important for high CPU clock rates like 233, 266, 300, 333, 350 or 400 MHz Pentium II processor.
+It is even more important for processors that have high CPU clock rates of 300 MHz and above.

-SUPER P6DGS/P6DGE/P6DGU/P6SGU accommodates ATX power supplies.
-Although most power supplies generally meet the specifications required by the CPU, some power supplies are not adequate.
+The SUPER 370SBA/370SBM/370SLA/370SLM accommodates ATX power supplies, and the 370SBM and 370SLM accommodates the new SFX power supplies.
+Although most power supplies generally meet the specifications required by the CPU, some power supplies are inadequate.

-It is highly recommended that you use a high quality power supply which meets ATX power supply specification 2.01.
-Additionally, in areas where noisy power transmission is present, you may choose to install a line filter to separate noise from the computer.
-You can also install a power surge protector to help avoid problems caused by power surges.
+It is highly recommended that you use a high quality power supply which meets ATX Power Supply Specification 2.01.
+Additionally, in areas where noisy power transmission is present, you may choose to install a line filter to separate the computer from noise.
+It is recommended that you also install a power surge protector to help avoid problems caused by power surges.